everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 The first error is our WASI log reporting a "Division by zero error".
 The second error is an execution error from the Wasm runtime.
 It's a bit inscrutable, but we can see "not able to run fn divide" which tells us which function failed.

-We've used default Homestar settings while running workflows, but these settings can be overridden with the `--config` option.
+We've used default Homestar settings while running workflows, but these settings can be overridden with the `--config` option, including port numbers, IPFS settings, and more.
+For example, to use a custom settings file, you can run with the `settings.toml` file of your choice.

 ```sh
 every dev --config settings.toml